chipcleary/symfony_mailer_example/README.md

 ## About this guidance

-This is the sequence which I followed, with the additional support of the "STARTERKIT" module provided here.
+This is the sequence which I followed, though without the additional support of the "STARTERKIT" module provided here.
 As you make this your own, you can consult the example module for a complete example.

 The starterkit is a stripped down version of the example, which you can then build back up as befits your needs.

-Note: While I hope this is useful, I'm not sure that it's best practice.
+CAVEAT: As with Symfony Mail Example, this is provided by novice programmer who is just learning Symfony Mail.

 ## Installing the starterkit